NoMore201/xonotic-scoreboard/README.md

 ## Requirements

 * Python 3
-* Flask and XRcon packages: `pip3 install Flask XRcon`
+* Flask and XRcon packages: `pip install Flask XRcon`
 * A modern web-browser (Firefox/chromium)

-## !!
-Important notes !!

-The xonotic server may give problems (`server denied rcon access to`) if the scoreboard is running on a different host (even if the ports are correctly forwarded and the rcon protocol is correctly set up).
-It is **recommended** to run the scoreboard on the same host as the xonotic server, and then access the web server from any host.
-The Flask web server is listening on port 5000.
+## Required server config

+The server config file, located in `$HOME/.xonotic/data/server.cfg`, must have the following settings for the rcon protocol to work properly

+    port 26000 // be sure to provide same port to scoreboard net_address 0.0.0.0
+    rcon_password "yoyo" // without a password rcon protocol is disabled

+Usually if you installed xonotic through your distro package manager, you can find a sample config file in `/usr/share/xonotic/server`, which you can edit.

 ```
 Usage: scoreboard.py [options]